guilhermeangui/simple-react-app/README.md

   - (TODO)

 * **Application configurations: (TODO)** <br>
-  - .env file (that CAN'T be uploaded to GitHub in a real-case scenario, demo only)
+  - .env file (that CAN'T be uploaded to GitHub in a real-case scenario, demo only - please add it to your .gitignore file)